-He earned a BA from the University of New Hampshire where he studied Communication and Economics.
-He has earned numerous first place radio news awards from the Associated Press and an Emmy nomination for his Television investigative reporting and the Francis C. Moore, MD Medical Journalism Award from the Harris County Medical Society.
+Dennis has earned numerous first place radio news awards from the Associated Press and an Emmy nomination for his television investigative reporting, in addition to the Francis C. Moore, MD, Medical Journalism Award from the Harris County Medical Society.

 Dennis and his family live in Cinco Ranch.

 Jamie Mock has been a mainstay in Houston journalism for more than a decade.
 She is a former paginator, photographer, journalist and editor for numerous community newspapers and magazines throughout Houston and Fort Bend County.

 Prior to joining CoveringKaty.com and CoveringFortBend.com Jamie was the co-owner and publisher of West U Connections magazine, a monthly community magazine delivered to West University Place residents.

 Jamie has years of experience in Fort Bend County as news editor for the Fort Bend and Sugar Land Sun newspapers as well as for the former FortBendNow.com and InstantNewsFortBend.com.

 She’s been with Covering Katy since 2016 serving as a reporter and editor, but now her primary role is keeping the news flowing on CoveringFortBend.com.

 Tim Bristow is the man who patrols the streets of Katy in the middle of the night, gathering news while the rest of us are sleeping.
 His work is not only featured on Covering Katy, it is regularly seen on Houston television stations KPRC Channel 2, KHOU Channel 11 and others.
 Tim has been working as a field videographer for more than 20 years, taking pictures and gathering facts.
 Thanks to Tim, Covering Katy is able to report the news 24 hours a day, seven days a week.